dev-ng/ls-dl/README.md

 Idea for improvement - implement dynamic switch of Loggers from the UI.
 I.e. when debugging on a user's client with few clicks, without modifying the code, change Logger to another one as well as logging levels for this particular user to needed ones.

+Another idea for improvement - implement logging in a format that is supported by log analysers.

 ## Unit testing
 To test your library (UI on Client):